Personal Injury From Food Poisoning

 Multiple Action Lawsuits – The Class Action In Food Poisoning Cases

-Sometimes, food taint is so widely dispersed throughout a population that it is both more time and cost-effective to join a class action rather then bringing your own claim for damages through a single legal action.
+Sometimes, food taint is so widely dispersed throughout a population that it is both more time and cost-effective to join a class action rather than bringing your own claim for damages through a single legal action.
 If you are one of a large number of victims of an outbreak of food poisoning, you may be able to band together and file a class action lawsuit.
 If not, you can decide to opt-out of the class action and pursue your legal remedies individually.

 One reason for not joining or opting out of a class action is that the financial recovery in such situations is usually less then what one would recover in an individual action.
 Alternatively, if your case is small and you do not want to be involved in a complicated and drawn out lawsuit involving many depositions and a significant outlay of litigation costs, a class action might be a more strategic option for you to choose.